OllyMSkinner/RTES_Table_Tennis/README.md

 ## License

-This project is licensed under the GPL License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---